ravivasamsetty/monkey-rust/README.md

 # monkey-rust
-Interpreter for monkey in Rust
+In this project, I will be trying to implement an interpreter in Rust (inspired by [Writing An Interpreter In Go](https://interpreterbook.com/))